samesystem/graphql_rails/docs/components/model.md

 end
 ```

-### attribute.camelize
+### attribute.options

-Allows disabling or enabling `camelCase` convertions.
-Defaults to `true`, meaning all of your attributes will be converted into `camelCase`.
+Allows passing options to attribute definition.
+Available options:

+* `attribute_name_format` - if `:original` value is passed, it will not camelCase attribute name.

 ```ruby
 class User